Amadou Hampâté Bâ

-Amadou Hampâté Bâ (𞤀𞤸𞤥𞤢𞤣𞤵 𞤖𞤢𞤥𞤨𞤢𞥄𞤼𞤫 𞤄𞤢𞥄, 1900/1901 – 15 May 1991) was a Malian writer, historian and ethnologist.
-He was an influential figure in twentieth-century African literature and cultural heritage.
-He was a champion of Africa's oral tradition and traditional knowledge and is remembered for the saying: "whenever an old man dies, it is as though a library were burning down."
+Amadou Hampâté Bâ (𞤀𞤸𞤥𞤢𞤣𞤵 𞤖𞤢𞤥𞤨𞤢𞥄𞤼𞤫 𞤄𞤢𞥄, 1900/1901 – 15 May 1991) was a Malian writer, historian, and ethnologist.
+He was an influential figure in the twentieth-century African literature and cultural heritage.
+A champion of Africa's oral tradition and traditional knowledge, he is remembered for the saying: "whenever an old man dies, it is as though a library were burning down" ("un vieillard qui meurt, c'est une bibliothèque qui brûle").

 Biography

-Amadou Hampâté Bâ was born to an aristocratic Fula family in Bandiagara, the largest city in Dogon territory and the capital of the precolonial Masina Empire.
-At the time of his birth, the area was known as French Sudan as part of colonial French West Africa, which was formally established a few years before his birth.
+Amadou Hampâté Bâ was born to an aristocratic Fula family in Bandiagara, the largest city in Dogon territory, and the capital of the precolonial Masina Empire.
+At the time of his birth, the area was known as French Sudan as part of the colonial French West Africa, which was formally established a few years before his birth.
 After his father's death, he was adopted by his mother's second husband, Tidjani Amadou Ali Thiam of the Toucouleur ethnic group.
-He first attended the Qur'anic school run by Tierno Bokar, a dignitary of the Tijaniyyah brotherhood, then transferred to a French school at Bandiagara, then to one at Djenné.
+He first attended a Qur'anic school run by Tierno Bokar, a dignitary of the Tijaniyyah brotherhood, then transferred to a French school at Bandiagara, and then to one at Djenné.
 In 1915, he ran away from school and rejoined his mother at Kati, where he resumed his studies.